Liz showing her self-made facemask |

 Since surgery masks and respirators are in short supply in the US and Europe, the very limited supplies should absolute be left to where they are needed most: hospitals and doctor's offices.
 But what about self-made masks?
 Do they work?
 Some doctors and official will simply state "they don't work", but what they actually mean is "they do not work nearly as well as properly fitted and used surgical masks and respirators".
 But it turns out that even the CDC recommend using self-made masks if nothing else is available:

-Advice from the CDC website to doctors and hospitals
+Advice from the CDC website to doctors and hospitals when no masks are available |

 For a easier-to-read article, check this web page.